 The Legal 500 UK 2022

-Paul is recommended in The Legal 500 UK 2022 Guide for civil fraud, commercial litigation and banking litigation.
-He is commended as “a highly accomplished insolvency litigator“, who “is fantastic in highly complex insolvency cases where his knowledge and experience put him head and shoulders above others“.
+Paul is recognised for his commercial litigation expertise in The Legal 500 UK 2023 Guide.
+He has also been recommended for civil fraud and banking litigation and is commended as “a highly accomplished insolvency litigator“, who “is fantastic in highly complex insolvency cases where his knowledge and experience put him head and shoulders above others“.
 Previous guides have described Paul as a “notable practitioner” for banking litigation and “highly recommended” for commercial litigation.
 He is further praised as “charming, well organised and a pleasure to litigate with.”

 Ritwick has represented corporates and individuals in various sectors including banking, asset management, insurance, other professional services, energy and logistics.
 He has also advised governments and other public bodies in commercial matters and in relation to law reform.
 He has acted for clients in a broad range of contentious situations including court proceedings across a number of jurisdictions, in commercial arbitrations and in response to regulatory enforcement action.

-Abdul is regarded as a ‘Leading Individual’ in The Legal 500 UK 2022 for Commercial Litigation and a ‘Recommended Lawyer’ for Banking Litigation: Investment and Retail.
-The Guide notes he “inspires confidence” and a commentator notes that: “One of the best litigators I have had the privilege of working with is Abdulali Jiwaji.”
+Abdul is regarded as a ‘Leading Individual’ in The Legal 500 UK 2023 for Commercial Litigation and a ‘Recommended Lawyer’ for Banking Litigation: Investment and Retail.
+The Guide notes he is “absolutely unflappable” and that he “inspires confidence“.
+A commentator notes that: “One of the best litigators I have had the privilege of working with is Abdulali Jiwaji.”
 Abdul is further described as having “a grip of the big picture and the detail; very deft in client handling; tenacious and determined; swift, responsive and clear-thinking“.
 Previous Guides have noted Abdul “is always on the ball and has a good tactical brain” and recognises he “has always provided sound and very considered advice”.
 He is also praised for being “a steady hand during turbulent times”.
 Chambers Global has described him as a “technically sound, sensible and robust litigator who always finds practical solutions”.

 Insolvency Litigation Experience